DannyData1419/Dataset-stash/README.md

-# Datasets
+# Dataset stash
-Dataset compilation from various sources
+A stash of datasets from various sources